Native Storytelling Workshop

 Lodging and meals are provided, and scholarships are available to ensure that all interested and qualifying applicants can attend regardless of their financial ability to pay.

-Questions may be directed to IJA Education Manager Sheena Roetman-Wynn at sroetman@naja.com.
+Questions may be directed to IJA Director of Membership Sheena Roetman-Wynn at sroetman@naja.com.